-Although the course is titled BSc Honours, Mathematics is a discipline in its own right, falling neither in the category of Science nor that of Humanities.
+Although the course is titled BSc Honours, Mathematics is a discipline in its own right, falling both in the category of Science and that of Humanities.
 That is why students of all streams - Science, Commerce, Humanities - are eligible to apply for it, as long as Mathematics was one of their subjects in Class XII.
 (The BFS calculated for this purpose must include Mathematics and at least one language).

 Mathematics has rich potential as a platform for interdisciplinary study as well as application in almost all fields.
-Mathematics(Honours) is the only one in which the University permits students to offer any combination of 'concurrent' courses, that is courses other than the main subject, to be chosen freely from a variety of disciplines such as Economics, Philosophy, Political Science, History, Physics, Chemistry and English/Hindi Literature.
+Students can opt for any combination of 'generic elective' courses, that is courses other than the main subject, to be chosen from a variety of disciplines such as Economics, Philosophy, Political Science, History, Physics, Chemistry, Computer Science and English/Hindi Literature.

 The subject itself has more to do with a way of thinking rather than an assimilation of 'facts;' with the authenticity of processes, rather than with conclusions.
 Less than half of the course content is similar to the mathematics studied in school.
 It is the remaining part, broadly classified as modern, pure, abstract mathematics that defines the core of the course, comprising modern algebra and analysis, the main requirement for which is an aptitude for logical reasoning, much the same as that required for the 'logic' papers of Philosophy (Honours).
 On the other hand, there are a number of courses in applied mathematics and modelling, which draw on examples from diverse fields, including theoretical physics.
-Applicants who appear for the interview will be tested on their understanding of basic mathematical concepts studied in school as well as their reasoning ability.
+Applicants who appear for the interview will be tested on their understanding of basicmathematical concepts studied in school as well as their reasoning ability.

-The course offers nineteen papers in Mathematics, which include one to be chosen from a list of options, along with two concurrent courses, one interdisciplinary course, one credit language course (all of which count in the total result) and one qualifying language course (in which only pass marks are required).
+The course offers eighteen papers in Mathematics, which include four to be chosen from a list of options, along with two ability enhancement compulsory courses, four generic elective courses and two skill enhancement courses.
 These are distributed over six semesters, with semester-end University examinations taking place in November and May every year.
 75% weightage is given to these examinations, and 25% to internal assessment.

 A lot of emphasis has been given to 'hands-on' exposure to software such as Mathematica and Matlab through practicals.
-The details about the papers offered along with the reading lists prescribed can be found on the Delhi University website www.du.ac.in.
+The details about the papers offered along with the reading lists prescribed can be found on the DelhiUniversity website www.du.ac.in.

 Students who graduated from the department have, in the past, pursued a variety of careers, and excelled in their chosen fields that include teaching and research, management, law and the civil services.
-Every year, a reasonable number opt for pursuing higher studies in pure or applied mathematics in institutions such as TIFR (Mumbai and Bangalore), IISC (Chennai), Oxford, Cambridge and the London School of Economics.
+Every year, a reasonable number opt for pursuing higher studies in pure or applied mathematics in institutions such as TIFR (Mumbai and Bangalore), IISC (Bangalore), Oxford, Cambridge and the London School of Economics.
 A popular option is graduate studies in Economics, which is extremely mathematical, giving our students a comparative advantage over Economics graduates.
-Finance, Risk Management, Actuarial Sciences, Linear Programming are other graduate options leading to decent career opportunities.
+Finance, Risk Management, Actuarial Sciences, Operations Research, Statistics are other graduate options leading to decent career opportunities.